 Is an online psychology program acceptable for licensure?

-Online programs are acceptable if they are APA approved programs.
+Online programs are acceptable if they are American Psychological Association approved programs.
 Please refer to the APA website for a complete listing of accredited programs.

 What are the basic requirements for licensure in Louisiana?